tweag/nickel/notes/overriding.md

     cost though for merging (remembering all the original ASTs of merge expressions), even when one doesn't actually use custom merge functions.

-We propose to start with solution (a) in practice, as it is probably sufficient in the majority of cases, and is still compatible with a future upgrade to (b).
+We propose to implement directly the general solution of (b).
-Nonetheless, for the sake of completeness, the next section defines the semantics of the unrestricted option (b), for the sake of all generality.

 ## Operational semantics